You have just trained a learning to rank model and you now want to know how it performs.

 -

 - One is the search page.
 Here we can make a query and search through the results the most interesting documents for us.
-These documents are actually ranked by our learning to rank model.
+These documents are ranked by our learning to rank model.

-When A/B Testing we need to make sure we consider only the interactions coming from search result pages ranked by the models we are comparing
+When A/B Testing we need to make sure we consider only the interactions coming from search result pages ranked by the models we are comparing.

 When testing we have to make sure that all the results we are considering, come from the search page and not from the homepage.